Prosper Child Custody & Support Lawyers

 In Texas, child support usually continues until the child turns 18 or graduates from high school, whichever occurs later.
 However, if the child has a disability that prevents them from becoming self-supporting, child support may continue indefinitely.

-Consult with Our Experienced Family Law Attorney
+Consult with Our Experienced Family Law Attorneys

 The legal process for determining child custody as well as child support can be complex.
 To ensure that your case is resolved in a fair and just manner and that your parental rights and interests are protected while ensuring your child’s best interests, we strongly encourage you to turn to Rudd Legal.

-Take advantage of our attention to detail, strong legal skills, and invaluable experience that can only be gained through a practice devoted exclusively to Texas family law
+Take advantage of our attention to detail, strong legal skills, and invaluable experience that can only be gained through a practice devoted exclusively to Texas family law.

 Five-Star Client Testimonials